Liliaceae: Asexual reproduction

 Bulb offsets and tissue culture produce genetic clones of the parent plant and thus maintaining genetic integrity of the cultivars.
 Bulb offsets usually require at least a year before flowering.
 Commercially, plants may be propagated in vitro and then planted out to grow into plants large enough to sell.

-Toxicology
+Toxicity

 While members of the Liliaceae s.s. have been used as food sources in humans, the bulbs of some species are poisonous to household pets (bulb toxicosis) if eaten and may cause serious complications, such as kidney failure in cats from Lilies, particularly Lilium longiflorum (Easter Lily).
 Dogs may develop less serious effects such as gastrointestinal problems and central nervous system depression.
-Most Fritillaria (e.g. Fritillaria imperialis, Fritillaria meleagris) bulbs contain poisonous neurotoxic alkaloids such as imperialin (peiminine), which may be deadly if ingested in quantity, while other species such as Fritillaria camschatcensis and Fritillaria affinis are edible.
+Most Fritillaria (e.g. F. imperialis, F. meleagris) bulbs contain poisonous neurotoxic alkaloids such as imperialin (peiminine), which may be deadly if ingested in quantity, while other species such as Fritillaria camschatcensis and Fritillaria affinis are edible.
 Tulips can cause skin irritation due to the presence of tuliposides and tulipalins, which are also found in the flowers, leaves and stems of Fritillaria.
 These are also toxic to a variety of animals.